Updated September 20, 2025

 Northstar, on the North Shore, is great for families, glade skiing and a top-tier ski school.
 Kirkwood is “steeper and deeper,” Alli said.
 It’s a bit more isolated and old-school, and that’s part of its charm.
 A big plus about the Epic Pass is that you can try out several resorts around Lake Tahoe.
 No need to stay on just one mountain.

-• $100 hotel / resort credit, $60 daily breakfast credit, an upgrade & extended check-in/out whenever possible.
+• Fora Reserve perks include a $100 hotel credit, a $60 daily breakfast credit, and an upgrade and extended check-in/out whenever possible.

-• $100 hotel / resort credit, a welcome amenity, breakfast daily, an upgrade & extended check-in/out whenever possible.
+• Fora's Marriott STARS partner perks include a $100 hotel credit, a welcome amenity, daily breakfast, and an upgrade and extended check-in/out whenever possible.

 Vermont: Stowe